redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 #### Different test cases results

-Let's assume we have two claim files, claim1.json and claim2.json, obtained from two CNF Certification Suite runs in the same cluster.
+Let's assume we have two claim files, claim1.json and claim2.json, obtained from two Test Suite runs in the same cluster.

 During the second run, there was a test case that failed.
 Let's simulate it modifying manually the second run's claim file to switch one test case's state from "passed" to "failed".